-Creative industries in the Greater Concord area are flourishing and the Capital Region is becoming known as the cultural center of New Hampshire.
+The Capital region has emerged as New Hampshire's cultural center.
 Through the Chamber's Creative Concord Committee, arts, business and community leaders have joined forces to study and measure the creative economy in our region, and create a long-range, strategic plan and strategies to build and maximize the creative capital of the Greater Concord region.

-To celebrate Concord’s newly revitalized downtown, the committee hosted Capital Arts Fest in May of 2017.
+To celebrate Concord’s newly revitalized downtown, the Chamber's Creative Concord committee hosted Capital Arts Fest in May of 2017.
 The day-long festival showcased the Capital Region as an arts and cultural destination, with more than 20 complimentary cultural events, including live art and craft demonstrations, musical and theatrical performances, historic walking tours and more happening throughout the day and the Greater Concord community.
 Visitors who turned the corner at Capital Plaza looked up to see hundreds of colorful umbrellas playfully hanging overhead and reflected in puddles and neighboring office windows.
-Kimball Jenkins School of Art in collaboration with Mill Brook Gallery & Sculpture Garden rolled out its Big Bicycle Project —bicycle-themed sculptures created by community members installed along Main Street for all to enjoy.
-And internationally-renowned rock opera theatrical performance group Squonk Opera traveled from Philadelphia to headline the day's festivities, performing its newest Cycle Sonic act twice at Capital Plaza on Main Street.
-Press coverage leading up to the Capital Arts Fest included the Boston Globe.
+Kimball Jenkins School of Art in collaboration with local artist Pam Tarbell rolled out its Big Bicycle Project — bicycle-themed sculptures created by community members installed along Main Street for all to enjoy.
+And internationally-renowned rock opera theatrical performance group Squonk Opera traveled from Philadelphia to headline the day's festivities, performing its newest Cycle Sonic act twice at Capitol Plaza on Main Street.
+Press coverage leading up to the Capital Arts Fest included the Boston Globe .

 Greater Concord is one of four area nonprofit arts and cultural institutions that recently participated in the 2017 Arts & Economic Prosperity Survey, organized nationally every five years by the Washington D.C.-based nonprofit Americans for the Arts.
 The study measures the direct economic impact of the institutions and audience spending, which represent only a percentage of the overall creative economy impact.
 Multipliers such as spending on hotels, restaurants, shopping, etc., are not factored in.